 No payments have been made from the inception of the loan until the financial reporting date.
-Interest earned, net of output VAT, amounted to P2,272,321 in 2017, as disclosed in Note 21.

-Total accrued interest receivable amounted to P8,016,750 and P5,471,750 as at December 31, 2017 and 2016, as shown in the consolidated statements of financial position.
+Total accrued interest receivable amounted to P8,016,750 as at March 31, 2018 and December 31, 2017, as shown in the consolidated statements of financial position.